-Staff do not feel listened to
+Staff do not feel listened to, or receive updates on action taken.

-lives and their independence.
+independence.

 There are disproportionate restrictions on people's liberty.
 People are not properly involved in decisions that lead to restrictions on liberty, and staff do not meet legal requirements about making decisions when people do not, or may not, have the mental capacity to do so for themselves.